The first rule of making a good horror film is that you don’t break the rules of horror movies.

 - If you engage in any sort of sexual relationship, you’ll soon be on the business end of a machete.

-The horror movie rules are simple enough to understand and the message is clear: bad people have bad things happen to them.
+The rules of a horror movie are simple enough to understand, and the message is clear: bad people have bad things happen to them.
 The only way to survive is to be pure in thought and deed.
 We know the rules, and so do the people who make these films.
-Unsurprisingly, they don’t mind playing by those rules over and over again simply because they work so well.
+Unsurprisingly, they don’t mind playing by those rules over and over simply because they work so well.

-Some of the best horror movies in recent years have been the ones which have subverted the genre itself.
-Two of the best have been Behind The Mask: The Rise Of Leslie Vernon and Cabin In The Woods – films which have offered innovation from imitation.
+Some of the best horror movies in recent years have subverted the genre itself.
+Two of the best have been Behind The Mask: The Rise Of Leslie Vernon and Cabin In The Woods—films that have offered innovation from imitation.

 The filmmakers think it’s all a bad joke at first, as the charismatic Leslie shows the hard work and planning that it takes to be the next Michael Myers.
 From his training regime to his long-term stalking of his victims, as well as the way he adjusts the environment around him beforehand to recreate the clichés of slasher films, it’s an innovative twist on an old formula.

-Joss Whedon‘s Cabin In The Woods, by contrast, has a higher budget but is even more creative.
+Joss Whedon’s Cabin In The Woods, by contrast, has a higher budget but is even more creative.
 Indicating that horror movie-style events must happen, some college kids who don’t fit the movie clichés are drugged and manipulated into being just that.
-The organisation behind is a global network who bring to life every horror film scenario – from zombies and ghosts to nightmarish monsters and serial killers.
+The organisation behind it is a global network that brings to life every horror film scenario – from zombies and ghosts to nightmarish monsters and serial killers.
 It explains every plothole in every horror film ever and allows smarter viewers to understand why those clichés exist.
-It takes several viewings to truly wrap your head around and understand but offers plenty of references that most fans of the genre will instantly pick up on.
+It takes several viewings to truly wrap your head around and understand, but it offers plenty of references that most fans of the genre will instantly pick up on.